 What Elena and I first observed is that in a fairly wide set of circumstances (sticking with best worst case though), this complicated-sounding condition boiled down to a greedy criterion.
 In other words, the Bayes optimal way to choose which solution to output, given a history, is along the lines of: output an $s_i$ that has the best worst-case value according to the history among those that have been tested most, unless that best-worst case is the worst value possible, in which case output an arbitrary solution not in the history (or all of them if you're looking for all).
 What Elena and Ezra showed is that, again in a wide (though more restricted) set of circumstances, the optimal way to choose which solution to interact next–the algorithm mechanism–is to choose the solution you would have output from the history up to that point, and test that one with an arbitrary test that does not create a repeat in the history.
 These mechanisms can be implemented in a straightforward way.

 I feel compelled to point out, though, that when you run them, or sit and think about them for a minute, these mechanisms are disappointing.
 In practice, such an algorithm will repeatedly test the same candidate solution over and over again until it is found to have the worst case value; then it will select an arbitrary new candidate, and repeat.
 Doing this has nice properties when considered in aggregate over all problems in the problem class, but it's unsatisfactory in practice because it does not explore.

-Best worst-case is well-known to be a non-montonic solution concept, and thus stymies algorithms or theories that rely on a monotonicity (in my view, convexity condition.
+Best worst-case is well-known to be a non-montonic solution concept, and thus stymies algorithms or theories that rely on a monotonicity condition (which I’ve argued is a form of convexity).
 Thus, this line of work is important not just because it exhibits provably-optimal algorithms, but also because it fills a theoretical gap.